 Firstly, I should mention Charles Wicksteed created the concept for the first garden swing.

 Wonder no longer because the initial playground was built in 1859, although Henry Barnard imagined a plain in 1848!
 Around 1887, the first American playground appeared at Golden Gate Park in San Francisco.
 It had a swing set.

 The first modern swings During the period of the great depression in the United States, pioneers built the finest backyard swing sets of wooden sticks and rope hanging from a tree.
 This afforded much-needed entertainment while traveling over the plains in their cupboard wagons.

 In 1942, a Swedish engineer designed the first swing that was both safe and vandal-resistant.
 It resembled a one-person hammock in which children swinging could rest their feet on a bar and swing using hand grips.

 Tire swings are an American invention that originated around 1860 when children used old wagon tires for their play space.
 Early versions were often tree shelters with different devices to climb, swing from, or even crawl through.

 In the early 1900s, playgrounds became more common in America; advocates believed they would help provide children with a space to play safely away from urban hazards such as traffic due to public concern.

 In 2016, the Big Brothers Big Sisters of America constructed the world’s longest swing set, comprising 51 separate Backyard Discovery sets.

-Did you know facts about swing?
+Did you know the facts about swings?